 This video explains Step 2 (Assess): clarify the purpose of your evaluation.
 (Duration: 1:53)

 This video explains how to define the aims and objectives of your evaluation, the key component of Step 3 (Plan).
 Taking time to nail this is the secret to a high-impact final evaluation report.
 It also makes for an engaging practical group activity to include in your local face-to-face evaluation training.
 (Duration: 3:49).

-This video, covering Step 4 (D0) highlights different ways of approaching data collection in an evaluation – their pros and cons – all through tasting and describing grapes!
-It can be watched standalone, or run as another group activity in your face-to-face workshop.
+This video, covering Step 4 (Do) highlights different ways of approaching data collection in an evaluation – their pros and cons – all through tasting and describing grapes!
+It can be watched standalone, or you might like to run the grape tasting activity in your face-to-face workshop to make the session more interactive.
 (Duration: 5:33)

-The third and final animated Lego video considers tools that are available for your evaluation, and different approaches.
+The third and final ‘Lego’ video considers tools that are available for your evaluation, and different approaches to data collection.
 (Duration: 3:38)

 We are very grateful to Michael Harris, Learning Technologist, UWE Bristol for his time and expertise in producing the Evaluation Works steps videos.

 While evaluation comes in many shapes and sizes, its key purpose is to help us to develop a deeper understanding of how best to improve health care

 Health Foundation, 2015

 If you know of a course provider to add or you cannot find what you are looking for do get in touch on email@example.com